la2050/archive/_projects/2015/providing-minority-students-opportunities-in-science-technology-engineering-and-mathematics.md

   socioeconomically disadvantaged, to become scientific scholars.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23564%252Fdisplay%252FIMG_9595_(5).jpg=c570x385
-'In one to three sentences, please describe your proposal.': >- Great Minds will be a hands-on, research-based initiative set to improve the STEM skills of boys and girls in Grades K-12, which will include sustained professional development for teachers that focus on effective instructional strategies and methodologies.
-Our organization goal is to have an innovative STEM program that will be a leader in preparing youth, who are socioeconomically disadvantaged, to become scientific scholars.
 Where will you be working?:
   - South LA
   - 'City of Inglewood '